whyboris/utilitarianism.net/content/en/01-introduction-to-utilitarianism.md

 [^11]:
      We use 'happiness' to refer to pleasant conscious experiences.
 [Chapter 4: Theories of Well-Being](/theories-of-wellbeing/) explores whether well-being may involve more than this.

-[^11a]: More precisely, consequentialism claims that you have more reason to perform an action, the better the resulting outcome would be (compared to the available alternatives).

 [^12]:
      This definition applies to a fixed-population setting, where one’s actions do not affect the number or identity of people.
 There are aggregationist theories that differ in how they deal with variable-population settings.
 This is a technical issue, relevant to the discussion of [population ethics](/population-ethics/) in Chapter 5.
 Further note that non-welfarists might take things other than lives to contribute value to the world, which would then need to be included in the sum.
 We bracket this possibility for ease of exposition.